ABOUT US

 We follow trauma-informed, survivor-centered practices

+All interactions prioritize safety, choice, respect, and empowerment.
+Survivors determine what support looks like for them.
 Our support groups, get-togethers and gatherings are survivor-led spaces designed to reduce isolation and foster community, and healing.

 We are 100 percent donor funded, neither seeking nor receiving government funding

-Relying on creative community fundraisers, and donations from individuals, businesses and foundations allows us to be flexible with our support services and provide a quick turnaround for funding where a quick response is of the essence (e.g. women and moms needing to flee the state, safeguard their homes, selves, and children, access shelter NOW).
+Relying on creative community fundraisers, and donations from individuals, businesses and foundations allows us to be flexible with our support services and provide a quick turnaround for funding where a quick response is of the essence (e.g., women and moms needing to flee the state, safeguard their homes, selves, and children, access shelter now).